(Jump directly to our heat pump price data)

 - Size of the heat pump (e.g. how big of a space it can heat and cool)

-- The efficiency of a heat pump (how much electricity it takes to produce a given mount of hot or cold air)
+- The energy efficiency of a heat pump (how much electricity it takes to produce a given mount of hot or cold air)

 (Note: Both of these are exactly analogous to how air conditioners are priced.)